kw-ch/kw-ch.github.io/index.md

 layout: page
 title: About
 ---
 Hi, I'm msuicc.
 An electrical engineering student with interests in analogue electronics, embedded systems and signal processing.
-I build things and occasionally write about them here.
+I build things and occasionally write about them here as well as posts that basically serve as information dumps.

 <!---
 You can find my project logs [<u>here</u>](https://msuicc.github.io/projects)